-In the event that a participant is not willing or able to have an EMSI home visit nor come back to the clinical site, they may go to a Quest Diagnostics Patient Service Center affiliated with the Teen-LABS study to have their anthropometric measurements, blood pressure, pulse and when possible, blood work and urine sample collected for the study.
-The results from this testing will be given to the Teen-LABS study as well as a copy to the participant to share with their local health care provider.
+As of 2021, all participants will go to a Quest Diagnostics location affiliated with the Teen-LABS study to have their anthropometric measurements, blood pressure, phlebotomy, and urine sample collection.
+The results from this testing will be given to the Teen-LABS study as well as a copy provided to the participant to share with their local health care provider.